-Board-eligible Pain Medicine
+Board-certified Pain Medicine

 Dr. Michael Louwers joins Ann Arbor Spine Center after completing fellowship training in Pain Management at the University of Michigan.
 Fellowship-training is the highest level of medical training in the United States.
-Dr. Louwers is board-certified in physical medicine and rehabilitation and board-eligible in pain medicine.
+Dr. Louwers is board-certified in physical medicine and rehabilitation and in pain medicine.
 He specializes in the assessment, diagnosis and non-surgical treatment of back and neck pain problems.
 Dr. Louwers is experienced in pain-relieving spine injections and other non-surgical spine care, including the treatment of headache pain, complex regional pain syndrome (CRPS), reflex sympathetic dystrophy syndrome (RSD), joint pain, musculoskeletal disorders and peripheral nerve pain.